Our seed is NOT genetically modified!

 Click HERE for a quick, one page farmer’s check list.

-Click HERE to download a 20 page PDF on FINOLA’s morphology and development.
+Click HERE to download a 12 page PDF (31 MB) on FINOLA’s morphology and development, with pictures.

 Most FINOLA growers have good results, some not.
 Click HERE for a one page list of the 10 most common reasons for failing with this oilseed crop.
 Please have a look at this document and avoid these common mistakes!